AASanusi/music-playlist/README.md

 ![Screenshot to view playlist](assets/images/screenshot-to-view-playlist.png)

 #### Submit Songs To Playlist
-  - After user chooses to submit songs, they will then need to add additonal informatio to add song.
+  - After user chooses to submit songs, they will then need to add additonal information to add song.
   - User will need to input the artist name they would like to submit.
   - After inputting artist name, user will need to input the song name in order to submit the song to the playlist.
   - The user can go back to the main menu and view the song they've added to the playlist.